NEWBSTATION/NS-Vue3-Vite-Express-Starter/README.md

 # ns-vue3-vite-express-starter

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 and ExpressJS in Vite.

 ## Recommended IDE Setup